kevenleone/graphscript/README.md

     2. .env.example to .env
 4. Inside ormconfig.json configure with your preferences, the database, you can check the TypeORM Docs and select the best database option. https://typeorm.io/#/
 5. Run ( yarn dev or npm run dev ) and open on browser: http://localhost:3333/graphql

+## Features

+Graphscript implement the following features

+- :zap: **Apollo GraphQL** - A GraphQL Server for Express Library
+- :books: **TypeORM** - ORM for TypeScript and JavaScript
+- :whale: **Docker** - To setup all the environment needs, ready to deploy
+- :clipboard: **Winston** - A logger for just about everything.
+- :passport_control: **JWT** - For protection of GraphQL Content

+## Commands
+- `npm run dev` - start the playground with hot-reload at `http://localhost:3333/playground`
+- `npm start` - start the playground pointing for dist index at `http://localhost:3333/playground`
+- `npm run build` - Builds the project: Typescript to Javascript

+### Others
+Project inspired on Krakren -> https://github.com/wendelfreitas/kraken

 ## License
 MIT license, Copyright (c) 2019 Keven Leone.